shephertz/App42-Android-Push-Sample/README.md

 12. Open MainActivty.java file in sample app and make these changes.

 ```
-A. Replace api-Key and secret-Key that you have received in step 2 or 3.
+A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 18 and 19.
-B. Replace project-no with your Google Project Number.
+C. Replace your user-id by which you want to register your application for PushNotification at line number 20.
-C. Replace your user-id by which you want to register your application for PushNotification.
+B. Replace project-no with your Google Project Number at line number 21.
 ```
 13.Build your android application.